Magnetic domain

 Microcrystalline grains within a piece of Nd_{2}Fe_{14}B (the alloy used in neodymium magnets) with magnetic domains made visible with a Kerr microscope.
 The domains are the light and dark stripes visible within the many grains shown here.
 The outlined grain has its magnetocrystalline axis almost vertical, so the domains are seen end-on.

 A magnetic domain is a region within a magnetic material in which the magnetization is in a uniform direction.
 This means that the individual magnetic moments of the atoms are aligned with one another and they point in the same direction.
 When cooled below a temperature called the Curie temperature, the magnetization of a piece of ferromagnetic material spontaneously divides into many small regions called magnetic domains.
 The magnetization within each domain points in a uniform direction, but the magnetization of different domains may point in different directions.
-Magnetic domain structure is responsible for the magnetic behavior of ferromagnetic materials like iron, nickel, cobalt and their alloys, and ferrimagnetic materials like ferrite.
+Magnetic domain structure is responsible for the magnetic behavior of ferromagnetic materials like iron, cobalt, nickel, and their alloys, and ferrimagnetic materials like ferrite.
 This includes the formation of permanent magnets and the attraction of ferromagnetic materials to a magnetic field.
 The regions separating magnetic domains are called domain walls, where the magnetization rotates coherently from the direction in one domain to that in the next domain.
 The study of magnetic domains is called micromagnetics.

 Magnetic domains form in materials which have magnetic ordering; that is, their dipoles spontaneously align due to the exchange interaction.
 These are the ferromagnetic, ferrimagnetic and antiferromagnetic materials.
 Paramagnetic and diamagnetic materials, in which the dipoles align in response to an external field but do not spontaneously align, do not have magnetic domains.